BlazingDB/blazingsql/io/README.md

 # BlazingSQL IO Library

-The BlazingSQL IO Library is a C++ library that Filesystem Infertaces and other utilities.
+The BlazingSQL IO Library is a C++ library that Filesystem Infertaces, Cloud Storages and other utilities.

 For more information about the BlazingSQL engine please see our [main repo](https://github.com/BlazingDB/pyBlazing).
 There you will find the following information:
 - Getting started info